 Occupational Therapy Careers

 If you like helping people, solving problems, and having a lot of variety in your job, consider becoming an occupational therapist (OT).
 You’ll use many types of knowledge and skills while helping people of all ages learn or relearn to do the activities that matter most to them in their daily lives.
-And your career opportunities look bright.
+Your occupational therapy career opportunities look bright.

 What do occupational therapists do?

-OTs work with individuals of all ages who have or are at risk for physical, cognitive, emotional, or developmental disabilities, helping to maximize their health and well-being.
+OTs work with individuals of all ages who have or are at risk for physical, cognitive, emotional, or developmental disabilities by helping to maximize their health and well-being.
 They also work with clients’ families and communities.
 The job may involve: